JonEG/typo3-certifications/notes/05-typo3-apis/implementing-viewhelpers.md

 Goals:

 - [ ] I know which base classes for ViewHelpers exist.
-- [ ] I know which functionality should be placed in a ViewHelper and what is better suited for a
+- [ ] I know which functionality should be placed in a ViewHelper and what is better suited for a controller, service or utility.
 - [ ] I can create my own ViewHelpers and use them in a template.
 - [ ] I can register custom ViewHelper arguments.
 - [ ] I can implement a custom conditional ViewHelper.